Generalizable control for quantum parameter estimation through reinforcement learning: Introduction

-Over the past few years, machine learning has demonstrated astonishing achievements in certain high-dimensional input-output problems, such as playing video games \cite{Mnih2015} and mastering the game of Go \cite{Silver2016}.
-Machine learning technics have been applied in physics covering many topics including experimental designs \cite{Melnikov2018}, finding optimal state transfer schemes in a spin chain \cite{Zhang2018} and discovering the quantum-error-correction strategies under noises \cite{Fosel2018}.
-Among the machine learning algorithms, reinforcement learning is one of the most actively researched \cite{sutton2018}.
-Here we show that RL can be used to efficiently identify the optimal controls in quantum parameter estimation.
-A main advantage of RL, compared to conventional optimal quantum control algorithms, is that it is highly transferable, i.e., the agent trained through RL under one value of the parameter works for a broad range of the values.
-There is then no need for re-training after the update of the estimated value of the parameter from the accumulated measurement data.
-This makes RL more efficient and less time-consuming as compared to conventional gradient-based optimization algorithms.
+Here we show that RL \black{serves as an efficient alternative to identify controls that are helpful} in quantum parameter estimation.
+A main advantage of RL is that it is highly generalizable, i.e., the agent trained through RL under one value of the parameter works for a broad range of the values.
+There is then no need for re-training after the update of the estimated value of the parameter from the accumulated measurement data, \black{which makes the procedure less resource-consuming under certain situations}.